All Episodes

 Not only that, they got the information, then they leaked it out because they didn't like him and they wanted to damage him.

-I was surprised at that question, Sean, that you just mentioned it was from Jim Acosta CNN, where he said you have very little credibility on this issue because you asked for WikiLeaks to release Hillary Clinton's emails.
+It was from Jim Acosta, CNN, where he said, you have very little credibility on this issue because you asked for WikiLeaks to release Hillary Clinton's emails, but you're all against the leaks.

 John Podesta's personal email getting hacked doesn't have classified information on it.

-It's crazy that question was answered.
+It's great that that question was answered.

-Ask that way.
+Asked that way.

-Well, I I again it's a certain shallowness.
+Well, again, it's a certain shallowness.

-I always say the media's lazy.
+I always say the media is lazy.

 You hear me say this.

-You hear me say journalism is dead and buried, and they're not only lazy but they're agenda-driven, and WikiLeaks proved all of that because they were discovered to have colluded with the Clinton campaign.
+And WikiLeaks proved all of that because they were discovered to have colluded with the Clinton campaign.

-And I I look at that kind of question, but it was Hillary that created her own vulnerability.
+And I look at that kind of question, but it was Hillary that created her own vulnerability.

 It wasn't the government.

-It wasn't either the CIA or the national or national security advisors, or it wasn't the FBI, whoever did it leaking the information.
+It wasn't either the CIA or the national or national security advisors or it wasn't the FBI, whoever did it, leaking the information.

 What did you think of this story in the New York Times?

-This goes back to January twelfth of this year, that in the final seventeen days of the administration, that the Obama administration expanded the power through executive orders of the NSA, signed off by Loretta Lynch and others to take the Signet intercepted personal communications, and now for eight years they never allowed it to be shared with sixteen other intelligence agencies, but now they're allowing them to do it.
+This goes back to January 12th of this year, that in the final 17 days of the administration, that the Obama administration expanded the power through executive orders of the NSA signed off by Loretta Lynch and others to take the Signet intercepted personal communications.

 Why would Obama do that?